xlab-si/emmy/docs/theory.md

-# A quick review of the theory behind Emmy
+# A quick review of the theory behind emmy

 ## What is a zero-knowlede proof (ZKP)?
 A zero-knowledge proof is protocol by which one party (prover) proves to another party (verifier) that